calmm-js/karet/README.md

       the
       [gotcha with ref](https://facebook.github.io/react/docs/refs-and-the-dom.html#caveats).
   * Only elements that contain embedded observables are rerendered when changes are pushed through observables.
-An update to a deeply nested VDOM node can be an O(1) operation.
+An update to a deeply nested VDOM element can be an O(1) operation.

 Using Karet couldn't be simpler.
 You just `import React from "karet"` and you are good to go.